How to Use Best Regards in Email (Examples + Best Alternatives)

 What can I say instead of kind regards?

 There are several alternatives to kind regards.
 Including best wishes, regards, and warmest regards.
-We go into serval examples in this guide.
+We go into several examples in this guide.

 Is ‘best regards’ outdated?